20

 FATF/MONEYVAL Grey list, exit timetable, Monaco framework to combat money laundering, terrorist and proliferation financing

-Monaco placed on the FATF grey list and exit timetable (June 2024):
+Monaco placed on the FATF grey list and exit timetable (2024-2026):

 In June 2024, the Plenary (decision-making body) of the Financial Action Task Force (FATF), the international body that designs and promotes strategies to combat money laundering, the financing of terrorism and of the proliferation of weapons of mass destruction (AML/CFT), placed the Principality of Monaco on the list of "Jurisdictions Under Increased Monitoring", commonly known as the "grey list".

-The Government specifies the timetable for exiting the grey list "which extends over a year and a half (until January 2026), with two intermediate milestones (May 2025, September 2025)."
 (Press release dated 28 June 2024, "Monaco placed on the FATF's "grey" list: the Government of Monaco undertakes to remove Monaco from the list in accordance with the timetable agreed in Singapore").

 The FATF statement accompanying the grey-listing includes a brief summary of recent actions taken by Monaco, as well as a list of remaining strategic deficiencies focusing on the effectiveness of the AML/CFT-P framework, as follows (official English text):